0xshinobii/asquare08.github.io/content/posts/hubbleVamm.md

 series = ["AMM Design"]
 +++

-Automatic market-makers (AMMs) are one of the major innovations which decentralized finance brought.
+Automatic market-makers (AMMs) are one of the major innovations which decentralized finance has brought.
 They use the maths function to price assets when exchanging two or more tokens.
 First, [Uniswap](http://uniswap.org) brought markets created by $x·y = k$ invariant which doesn’t make any assumption about the pricing of underlying assets and spreads liquidity across all prices evenly.
 Next, [Curve](http://curve.fi) introduced the stableswap invariant which allowed to focus most of the liquidity around price 1.0, a very useful feature for creating stablecoin-to-stablecoin liquidity.

 Since the inception of AMMs, there have been several notable improvements in AMMs.
 One such improvement is Curve V2 which introduced CurveCrypto Invariant and can be used to create liquidity for tokens that are not necessarily pegged to each other *i.e.* their price changes frequently *w.r.t.* each other.

 ## Limitation of AMMs in Leverage Trading

-All these innovations work perfectly fine when it comes to token swaps but it is difficult to apply the same to derivatives, such as perpetual contracts.
+All these innovations work perfectly fine when it comes to token swaps but it is difficult to apply the same to derivatives, such as perpetual futures.
 As derivative trading involves leverage, the position value will be bounded by the pool size, and also the liquidity providers might suffer from high impermanent loss.

-To overcome this problem, [Perpetual protocol](https://www.perp.fi/) introduced the concept of V*irtual AMMs* or *vAMMs*.
+To overcome this problem, [Perpetual protocol](https://www.perp.fi/) introduced the concept of *Virtual AMMs* or *vAMMs*.
 As the “virtual” part of vAMM implies, there is no real asset pool stored inside the vAMM itself.
 Instead, the real asset is stored in a smart contract vault that manages all of the collateral backing the vAMM; and the vAMM is just used for pricing the perps.
 In fact, that is how the Mark Price is determined.
 The perpetual protocol [uses](https://medium.com/perpetual-protocol/a-deep-dive-into-our-virtual-amm-vamm-40345c522eeb) $x*y = k$ (Uniswap v2) invariant in their vAMM.
-Perpetual protocol V2 is [planned](https://medium.com/perpetual-protocol/introducing-perpetual-protocol-v2-curie-730d3e9aa609) to be utilizing the UniswapV3 which relies on *makers* who provide liquidity around tight ranges and move liquidity accordingly as price changes.
+Perpetual protocol V2 is [planned](https://medium.com/perpetual-protocol/introducing-perpetual-protocol-v2-curie-730d3e9aa609) to be utilizing the Uniswap V3 which relies on *makers* who provide liquidity around tight ranges and move liquidity accordingly as price changes.

 ## Hubble vAMM